azurecitadel/azurecitadel.github.io/labs/kubernetes.md

 ### Assumptions & Scope
-This lab does not require any Kubernetes skills or knowledge, however being familiar with some of the concepts, and what Kubernetes is for; would be clearly be advantageous
+This lab does not require any Kubernetes skills or knowledge, however being familiar with some of the concepts, and what Kubernetes is for; would clearly be advantageous

 [📘 What is Kubernetes?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/){:target="_blank" class="btn-info"}

 However a baseline level of knowledge is assumed in two main areas:
-- **Standard use of Azure:** resource groups, subscriptions, etc.
+- **Standard use of Azure:** resource groups, subscriptions, Azure CLI, etc.
 - **Docker basics:** What are images & containers, tags, container registries etc. If you need to get up to speed quickly, try reading the [Containers Tech Primer](/guides/tech-primer-containers)